The

 inside.
 Together there were 300 Jews.

-the ghetto a Jewish Council was chosen, composed of 15 Jews: and 4 policemen --
+In the ghetto a Jewish Council was chosen, composed of 15 Jews: and 4 policemen --

 Jewish guards.
 The president was Yoyneh Levinovitsh, the councilmen were: Notke